aryan2909/rt-camp-devops-assignment/README.md

 4. To delete an existing WordPress site:
  #### python3 wp_manager.py delete example

+## WordPress Site Access

+After running the Python script to create the WordPress site using Docker Compose, you can access the site by visiting http://example.com:8000/ in your web browser.
+Please note that the site URL will be replaced with the actual site name you provided as a command-line argument when running the script.

+Upon accessing the URL, you will be directed to the WordPress setup page, where you can configure and set up your new WordPress site.
+Follow the on-screen instructions to choose a language, set up the site title, admin username, password, and email.

+Once you have completed the initial setup, you will be redirected to the WordPress login page.
+Here, you can log in with the admin credentials you set during the setup process.

+From the WordPress admin dashboard, you can start customizing your site, creating pages, writing blog posts, installing themes, and adding plugins to enhance the functionality of your WordPress site.

 ## Troubleshooting

 - If you encounter any issues during installation or site management, make sure you have the necessary permissions to run Docker commands and that Docker is properly installed and running.